Middle School Teacher Degree Information

 While the U.S. Bureau of Labor Statistics (BLS) reports that job opportunities for middle school teachers are increasing about as fast as for other occupations, that is, around 17 percent, growth can be expected because of enrollment increases and student-teacher ratios declining.
 More growth is expected in the south and west.
 Some teachers are in greater demand than others.
 Math and science teachers, for instance, are in greater demand than social studies teachers.
 Also, special education teachers and teachers of English as a Second Language (ESL) are in demand as there is a shortage of these specialties.
 States with growing populations like Texas, Georgia and Nevada will all need middle school teachers, so being prepared to relocate is a good idea.

 The BLS states that the median salary for middle school teachers is $51,960.
 The lowest 10 percent are making $35,760, the middle make about $53,130 and the highest 10 percent can make up to $81,620.
 Years of experience bring higher salaries as well as tenure, or job security.
 With extra education and certifications, middle school teachers can earn more.
 If a middle school teacher learns another language, such as Spanish, he can get certification for that language specialty and hike his pay.
-Regional differences in salary rates for middle school teachers can be a determining factor as well.
+Regional differences in salary rates for teachers can be a determining factor as well.

 Middle School Teacher FAQ